-'I enjoy Computer Science because it is very heavily based on problem-solving.
-We also learn in detail about what the essence of computing is.
-To me, computing is fun.'

-Computer Science Student

 COURSE: COMPUTER SCIENCE (AQA)

 QUALIFICATION: A LEVEL

-ASSESSMENT: WRITTEN EXAMINATION - 40% PRACTICAL PROGRAMMING EXAMINATION - 40% COURSEWORK - 20%
+ASSESSMENT: WRITTEN EXAMINATION - 40% PRACTICAL PROGRAMMING EXAMINATION - 40%

+COURSEWORK - 20%

 PRE-REQUISITE RECOMMENDATIONS: Grade 6 or above in Mathematics and Computer Science is preferred.

 COMPUTER SCIENCE

 DESCRIPTION OF COURSE

 This is a technical course which focuses on problem solving using various software tools as well as studying the underlying principles of computer systems.
 Problem solving with C# is a big part of the course.

 Year 12

-- Programming using Visual Basic
+- Programming using C#

 - Theory of computation

 - Data representation

 - Computer systems

 - Computer organisation and architecture

 - Consequences of uses of computing

 - Communication and networking

 - Databases and SQL

 Year 13

 - Big Data

 - Data structures

 - Algorithms

 - Functional programming with Haskell

 - Systematic approach to problem solving

 - Non-examination assessment the computing practical project

 WHY STUDY COMPUTER SCIENCE?

 The course is an excellent chance to learn or extend programming and problem solving skills.
 Learn to create useful applications and games.
 A Level Computer Science is good preparation for many university courses including Computer Science, Software Engineering, Computer Games Design and Business Computing.
 It can also lead to careers in programming and technical support 'We recommend that students should have the skills and knowledge associated with a GCSE Computer Science course or equivalent.'
-(AQA specification) 'It is not just classical ballet, it has a great balance between practical and theory.
-You learn about the history and its relationship to the modern day.'
-Dance Student
+(AQA specification) Dance Student

 COURSE: DANCE (AQA) QUALIFICATION: A LEVEL ASSESSMENT: WRITTEN EXAMINATION - 50% PRACTICAL COURSEWORK EXAMINATION - 50% PRE-REQUISITE RECOMMENDATIONS: The study of GCSE Dance is desirable but not essential if it has been studied outside of the school curriculum.
-DANCE DESCRIPTION OF COURSE This A Level course is designed to give students the opportunity to explore a wide range of Dance styles in both practical and theoretical contexts.
+DESCRIPTION OF COURSE This A Level course is designed to give students the opportunity to explore a wide range of Dance styles in both practical and theoretical contexts.
 It encourages candidates to broaden their knowledge and understanding of dance, by looking at a range of dance works and choreographers from a variety of genres and styles, in order to inform their own work and their appreciation of dance as an art form.
 Study at Advanced level provides the opportunity to gain in-depth knowledge of specific study areas and professional works, as well as connecting areas of practice with students' own developing skills and theoretical understanding.
 This provides a suitable foundation for study in higher education and for employment.
 Students will study: